AI-Hypercomputer/ml-goodput-measurement/README.md

  from ml_goodput_measurement import goodput
  ```

-### Define the name of the Google Cloud Logging logger bucket
+### Define the name of the Google Cloud Logging logger.

- Create a run-specific logger bucket where Cloud Logging entries can be written and read from.
+ Create a run-specific logger name where Cloud Logging entries can be written to and read from.

  For example: